 These are real and constant dilemmas as we work to bring our full spiritual selves into our work lives, and there are no easy or simple answers.
 I still grapple with these questions frequently, hoping that I am finding the right balance between giving away my gifts to the people I want to help most and making sure I’m valuing my own life experience enough to seek the appropriate amount of security for me and my family.

 My intention is to share my gifts.

 This week, I encourage you to focus on these dilemmas and consider how you want to use your gifts.

 Think about your gifts and your livelihood, and reflect on these questions:

 - Should you be sharing your talents for free?
 If so, which ones?

 - How much is enough?

 - Is money the main way you feel compensated for your time?
-If not, what other things bring you value?
+If not, what other things are valuable to you?

-- What do you think is expected of you based on your spiritual beliefs?
+- In thinking on helping others, what do you think is expected of you based on your spiritual beliefs?

 - Do you want to change your behavior in any way?